Marc Mac: 4hero

-In 1989, Mac, Dego, Iain Bardouille, and Reinforced co-founder Gus Lawrence founded a rotating musical collective called 4hero, which later included only Mac and Dego.
-4hero's sound experimentations resulted in pioneering new music genres in the UK rave scene including jungle, drum 'n' bass, breakbeat hardcore, broken beat and nu jazz.
+In 1989, Mac, Dego, Iain Bardouille, and Reinforced co-founder Gus Lawrence founded a rotating musical collective called 4hero, resulting in a number of singles and the album In Rough Territory.
+4hero would later become just Mac and Dego.
+4hero's sound experimentations contributed to new music genres including breakbeat hardcore, jungle, drum and bass, and broken beat.
+Their remix of Nuyorican Soul's "Black Gold of the Sun" heralded a shift into nu jazz and which led to the 1998 album Creating Patterns.